- No fins, paddles, snorkels or flotation devices nor individual escort or support teams permitted.

 - Swimmers must be present during presentations to be eligible for random draw prizes.

-- Swimmers must have official ankle transponder at finish.
+- Swimmers must have official ankle transponder at the finish.
+Swimmers are not required to return their ankle transponders this year.

 After its highly successful launch in January 2011, the spectacular, “Quarantine” course has quickly become a favourite amongst the open water swimming fraternity.
-The exciting 1,500m “point-to-point” course starts close to the iconic Portsea Pier, but now takes you through the pristine waters of Weeroona Bay before heading west around Police Point, along the stunning foreshore of Point Nepean and finishing at Jarman Oval (better known as the “Polo Ground”) at the historic Quarantine Station in Point Nepean National Park (see attached course photo).
+The exciting 1500m “point-to-point” course starts close to the iconic Portsea Pier, but now takes you through the pristine waters of Weeroona Bay before heading west around Police Point, along the stunning foreshore of Point Nepean and finishing at Jarman Oval (better known as the “Polo Ground”) at the historic Quarantine Station in Point Nepean National Park.
 Swimmers travel with the tide the entire route with no hard slog back against the tide.